 Current Students may find Work Study details and forms on(log-in required).

 The Federal Work Study (FWS) Program is designed to assist students in meeting their educational expenses through part-time employment, and to encourage them to participate in community service activities.
 Employment earnings are paid twice a month, directly to the student.
 Once approved for FWS funds, the student must secure a position through an eligible employer.
-Job opportunities are posted on this site and in the Career Services Office.
+Job opportunities are posted in the Career Services Office.

 Any office at Southwestern, non-profit organization or government agency that meets the requirements set forth in federal regulation, is considered to be an eligible FWS employer.
 No sectarian or political group will be approved as an employer.
 The employer must be able to meet its share of any financial obligation inherent in the hiring of the student.
 A student does not automatically qualify for a job simply based on FWS eligibility.
 The student must still pass the employer's interview.